Chapter Bylaws

 The vote to recall is successful if passed by a 2/3 majority.
 The replacement for any recalled member is to be made by appointment by the EC, unless a motion at the same regular meeting as the recall vote is made, seconded, and passed by simple majority to hold a special election instead, which would then follow the rules for a special election.
 Any member replacing the recalled member will then fill the remainder of any term associated with the position.

-ARTICLE XV.
+ARTICLE XVII.
 Amendments.

 Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of Phoenix DSA, and submitted to the Executive Committee a month in advance of a General or Regular Meeting.
 The Executive Committee is required to provide the Local Chapter membership with two (2) weeks’ written notice of the proposed amendments.
 The amendment must be approved by a two-thirds vote of two (2) consecutive (Regular or General) Local Chapter meetings.

-ARTICLE XVI.
+ARTICLE XVII.
 Rules of the Local Chapter.

 Section 1.
 Rules.